Luhmeiy/Habits/README.md

 - Add and remove tasks
 - Keep track of your tasks
+- Login with Google
 - Beautiful layout
 - Works on mobile and web

+## 📚 What I Learned

+Coming into NLW - Setup I didn't know exactly what to expect.
+It had been a little more than a week since I had my first contact with React and I was afraid I wouldn't be able to keep up.

+In the end it worked out fine.
+I was able to keep up with the classes with ease and learn a lot throughout.
+I expanded my knowledge of React, learnt a little bit of React Native and explored new technologies like Tailwind, Expo, Vite and Prisma, which will for sure be a part of my tech stack from now on.

+## 🔍 What I Did Different

+- Added login page with Google and Firebase Authentication.
+- Added routing with React Router

 ---